 Designers Have Access to Better Quality Products

 When you choose custom window treatments of any type and hire a professional designer, you can rest assured that she will have many more choices of great designer fabrics in much better quality than you as a homeowner could ever have access to.
-Your designer will have great professional connections in which give her the best of the best in drapery fabrics of all types.
-Designer drapery fabrics are much more than just beauty too, as they are usually made much better and will last you for many years to come without the need to replace them anytime soon.
+Your designer will have great professional connections which give her the best of the best in drapery fabrics of all types.
+Designer drapery fabrics are much more than just beautiful too, as they are usually made much better and will last you for many years to come without the need to replace them anytime soon.
 You can also choose designer fabrics that are treated with specialized items to keep them from fading quickly in the hot summers in Arizona or in any other area.
-Your average fabrics are not treated in any manner and they will fade, decay and not look so swell when exposed to the bright sunlight for many hours a day.
+Your average fabrics are not treated in any manner and they will fade, decay, and not look so swell when exposed to the bright sunlight for many hours a day.

 Types of Designer Drapery Fabrics and Their Properties

 Some types of designer drapery fabrics hold up much better with a lot of light coming into your windows on the east side of your home in the mornings and on the west side of your home in the evenings.
 Thicker fabrics work better in your windows that get a lot of heat and sunlight, not to mention how much money you can save on energy efficiency when you choose the right products.